 Step 2.
 Distribute to owners and mortgagees

-The outline proposal must then be provided to the strata company which will distribute it to all owners and mortgagees within 14 days.
+The outline proposal can then be submitted to the strata company which serves it on all owners and mortgagees within 14 days.
 The strata company must lodge a notification with the Registrar so that the Registrar can record that a termination proposal is current for the scheme (this is to ensure people who search the scheme plan can see if the scheme is considering a termination proposal).

-Note: The regulations will specify the exact information that needs to be in the outline proposal.
+The Act specifies the information that needs to be in the outline proposal.

 Step 3.
 Vote on outline proposal

 All owners and mortgagees have three months to consider the outline proposal, after which time the strata company will hold a general meeting.
 If an ordinary resolution (a simple majority vote) is passed in favour of the outline proposal, the proponent can proceed to the next step.

 If the strata company does not pass an ordinary resolution in favour of the outline proposal, the termination proposal comes to an end and the Registrar is notified.

 Safeguard to protect strata companies from receiving too many proposals

 A termination proposal cannot be submitted to a strata company: